griptape-ai/griptape/README.md

 This will progressively summarize the whole pipeline except for the last two steps.

 Finally, you can persist memory by using memory drivers.
-Warpspeed comes with one memory driver for automatically storing memory in a file on the disk.
+Skatepark comes with one memory driver for automatically storing memory in a file on the disk.
 Here is how you can initialize memory with a driver:

 ```python
 PipelineMemory(